 DEFINITION

-The osteopathic physician must demonstrate respect, altruism, compassion, integrity, honesty, and trustworthiness.
+The osteopathic physician must demonstrate respect, altruism, compassion, integrity, honesty, and trustworthiness toward patients of all backgrounds, cultures, and identities.

 MEASURED OUTCOMES